 The most important aspect of a healthy marriage is effective communication.
 Effective communication can help in reducing a lot of issues.
 In time, couples may feel that they have been taken for granted or may stop taking care of each other’s needs.

 However, by communicating well, expressing your love, and being a good listener to each other, couples can totally eliminate such problems and improve their marriage significantly.

 Money is the biggest concern between couples in a marriage.
-So, finance-related queries and managing budget should occupy a portion in your list of pre-marriage counseling questions.
+So, finance-related queries and managing a budget should occupy a portion of your list of pre-marriage counseling questions.

-Premarital counseling encourages you to create a budget, later on, learn about your spouse’s spending habits and helps you avoid getting into money-related arguments.
+Premarital counseling encourages you to create a budget, learn about your spouse’s spending habits, and helps you avoid getting into money-related arguments.

 Counselors can help you find out the credit of the person, loans, and any outstanding balances you may not know about.
 Financial problems can be worked upon by approaching a marital counselor who can guide you in handling bank accounts and other such responsibilities.